 These triggers typically cause mild scarring of the lung tissue in the initial changes but can create significant damage over time, leading to changes in the function of the lungs in the delivery of oxygen to the body.

-Exposure to Irritants
+Exposure to irritants

-Environmental factors play a large role in the pathology of IPF and can trigger the scarring of the lung tissue that causes the condition.
+Environmental factors play a large role in the pathology of IPF and can trigger the scarring of lung tissue that causes the condition.
 In particular, exposure to irritants such as certain dust or fumes can be pivotal in the development of IPF.

 Some occupations are associated with greater exposure to these irritants and are hence linked to a predisposition to the condition.
 These jobs may include:

 Individuals working in these fields are more likely to be regularly exposed to irritants in the air, which they breathe in and trigger the pathogenesis of the condition.
 It appears that chronic exposure over time is most likely to cause damage to the lung tissue.

 Individuals who currently smoke or have smoked in the past are at a higher risk of suffering from idiopathic pulmonary fibrosis than other individuals, suggesting that smoke may be involved as a trigger.

 This is likely to be similar to exposure to irritants, in that chronic exposure over a long period of time is most likely to cause severe damage.

 Some health conditions are also linked to an increased risk of IPF and may be involved in triggering the condition, although it is not clear if they are causative of the disease.
 Some of these associated health conditions include:

 - Epstein-Barr viral infection